amirmsoud16/sproot-linux/README.md

 curl -s https://raw.githubusercontent.com/amirmsoud16/ubuntu-chroot-pk-/main/ubuntu_installer.sh | bash
 ```

-**Note:** The installer will automatically set up the Termux repository if needed.
+**Note:** The installer will automatically find and set up the best working repository for your location.

 ## 📱 Features